1098-T (Tax Form)

 To access 1098-T information from the Internal Revenue Service, please click here:

-To opt-in for electronic delivery, which is the fastest way to receive your Form 1098-T, click on the link below:
+To opt-in for electronic delivery, this is the fastest way to receive your Form 1098-T:

 Let education earn you some extra credit — at least with your taxes